Marcel Broodthaers: Exhibitions

 In 1980, the exhibition "Marcel Broodthaers" was mounted by the Tate Gallery, London.
-Other important retrospectives of Broodthaers' work have been held at the Walker Art Center (1989), Museum of Contemporary Art, Los Angeles (1989); Carnegie Museum of Art, Pittsburgh (1989); Jeu de Paume, Paris (1991); and Palais des Beaux Arts, Brussels (2000), Fridericianum, Kassel, Germany (2015), and M HKA, Antwerp (2019).
+Other important retrospectives of Broodthaers' work have been held at the Walker Art Center (1989), Museum of Contemporary Art, Los Angeles (1989); Carnegie Museum of Art, Pittsburgh (1989); Jeu de Paume, Paris (1991); and Palais des Beaux Arts, Brussels (2000), Fridericianum, Kassel, Germany (2015), and M HKA, Antwerp (2019), an upcoming retrospective commemorating 50 years of his passing will happen in September 2026 in LondonBelmacz.
 The most recent traveling survey was organized by the Museum of Modern Art, New York and the Museo Nacional Centro de Arte Reina Sofía, Madrid in 2016, which travelled to the Kunstsammlung Nordrhein-Westfalen, Düsseldorf in 2017.
 An important solo exhibition of the film work, "Marcel Broodthaers: Cinéma", was shown at Fundació Antoni Tàpies, Barcelona; Centro Galego de Arte Contemporánea, Santiago de Compostela, and Kunsthalle Düsseldorf in (1997).

 There have been many notable international group exhibitions, including documenta 5, 7 and 10, Kassel (1972, 1982, and 1997).
 Notable recent group shows include The Artist as Poet: Selections from Pamm's Collection, in 2021-2022, at Pérez Art Museum Miami.